-Once you've thoroughly waxed a small area of the jacket, smooth it out with your fingers or with the beveled edge of one of our Smoothing Tools.
+Once you've thoroughly waxed a small area of the jacket, smooth it out with your fingers or with the beveled edge of a Smoothing Tool.
 This helps work the wax into the upper layer of the fabric and helps the wax bond to the garment.

 Utilize the edges of the bar for hard-to-reach spots like seams and pockets.